 Petty Theft

-Scamming (card stealing and skimming) is another issue that is widespread in tourist areas.
-To minimize this issue, pay with cash as often as possible and use ATMs in reputable, traveler-friendly areas.
+Scamming (card stealing and skimming) is another issue that is widespread in tourist spots.
+To minimize this issue, pay with cash as often as possible and use ATMs in reputable, traveler-friendly (usually tourist) areas.

 Gang & Drug Violence

-Gang activity used to be primarily restricted to the main cities, but as of late, has spread to the rural areas as well.
-Sightseers are typically unaffected by these crimes and are encouraged to exercise caution when leaving the confines of a resort and venturing into towns.
+Gang activity used to be primarily restricted to the main cities in Jamaica, but has spread to the rural areas as well.
+Sightseers are typically unaffected by these crimes.
+However, it’s encouraged they exercise caution when leaving the confines of a resort and venturing into towns.
 Drug smugglers have been known to occasionally stow away drugs in luggage, so keep your belongings close to you at all times.

 Assault and Murder